howsoai/howso-engine/CONTRIBUTING.md

 | max_indices         | Only applicable when `type` is "list".
 Value should be an integer.
 | min_indices         | Only applicable when `type` is "assoc".
 Value should be an integer.
 | max_size            | Only applicable when `type` is "assoc".
 Value should be an integer.
 | enum                | Only applicable when `type` is "string".
-A list of possible values for the string
+A list of possible values for the string.
+| pattern             | Only applicable when `type` is "string".
+A string regex pattern that the given value must match on.
+(It is recommended to include the start of string and end of string symbols in this pattern.)
 | min                 | Only applicable when `type` is "number".
 The inclusive minimum value.
 | exclusive_min       | Only applicable when `type` is "number".
 The exclusive minimum value.
 | max                 | Only applicable when `type` is "number".
 The inclusive maximum value.